 Figure 1.
-Looking east at part of Napakiak on May 10, 2018.
+Looking east at part of Napakiak, May 10, 2018.
 Rapid erosion threatens the entire community.

 Max Neale, MS

 Environmentally Threatened Communities Program

 Alaska Native Tribal Health Consortium

 4500 Diplomacy Drive

 Anchorage, AK 99508

 907-729-4521

 mdneale@anthc.org

-Objectives

-The purpose of this trip was to investigate the erosion that threatens Napakiak and to meet with community leaders to discuss strategies for mitigating erosion impacts.
+Objectives The purpose of this trip was to investigate the erosion that threatens Napakiak and meet with community leaders to discuss strategies for mitigating erosion impacts.
 The purpose of this report is to provide a summary of erosion-related issues and potential actions in advance of the 2018 Napakiak Hazard Mitigation Plan and 2018 Community Plan, which are expected to be released later this year by Ecology and Environment and the State of Alaska Division of Community and Regional Affairs, respectively.

-Conclusion

-The magnitude and rapidity of erosion in Napakiak require immediate action and long-term planning.
-Other studies have found that entire community of Napakiak will need to relocate to another site.
-However, few resources have been available to evaluate relocation options and to conduct planning.
-Napakiak's immediate priority is to relocate and replace threatened infrastructure, and to collect information that will inform long-term planning.
-The map below shows actual and predicted erosion.
+Conclusion The magnitude and rapidity of erosion in Napakiak require immediate action and long-term planning.
+Studies done to-date have concluded that entire community of Napakiak will need to relocate to another site.
+Napakiak's immediate priority is to relocate and replace threatened infrastructure, and begin collecting data that will inform long-term planning.

 Figure 2.
 In some areas, erosion in Napakiak has occurred significantly faster than estimated by the US Army Corps of Engineers in 2009.
 Note the two red lines.

-Erosion Rate

-In some areas, the observed annual rate of erosion has been significantly faster than 25-50 ft. estimated by the US Army Corps of Engineers in 2009.
+Erosion Rate In some areas, the observed rate of erosion has been significantly faster than 25-50 ft. estimated by the US Army Corps of Engineers in 2009.
 According to the 2018 Napakiak Hazard Mitigation Plan, the community has lost up to 75 ft. of shoreline in one year.
-Furthermore, changes associated with a warming climate are likely to cause erosion to accelerate.
-Until accurate data from downscaled climate modeling are available, it would be prudent to use a conservative erosion rate, perhaps 75 ft. per year, when estimating erosion impacts.

-Threatened Infrastructure

-In March 2018, as part of Hazard Mitigation Plan development, Ecology and Environment measured the following distances between community facilities and the shoreline:

-Facility Distance from shoreline, HMP

-Former National Guard Armory 139 feet

-School ~200 feet

-School Tank Farm 139 feet

-School Tank Farm, Marine Header 65 feet

-May 12-13 Storm Event

-A storm immediately following my trip, on May 12-13, eroded up to 30 linear ft. of shoreline, according to Napakiak community members Richard Jung and Mike Black.
+It is likely that changes associated with a warming climate will cause erosion to accelerate.
+Examples of factors that may contribute to increased erosion include: the average annual temperature in Western Alaska is predicted to increase 7-13 degrees Fahrenheit by 2100; heavy precipitation events are expected to increase, sea level is expected to rise, and permafrost is expected to degrade, etc. To best adapt to future conditions, Napakiak is seeking funding to conduct a climate risk assessment to estimate the future rate and extent of erosion.
+May 12-13 Storm Event A storm immediately following my trip, on May 12-13, eroded 20-30 linear ft. of shoreline, according to Napakiak community members Richard Jung and Mike Black.
 The boat and hovercraft landing was destroyed.
-At 9:59 AM on May 13, Mike Black wrote the following to me in an email:

-"It has gotten much worse, Mother's Day update please we are under serious erosion and this is just the beginning of it, we still have athem summer storms and yet the harder fall storms, the armory and the school tank farms may be underwater by late fall of 2018 and there's like 76000 gallons of stove oil or more at the school right now"
+At 9:59 AM on May 13, Mike Black wrote the following to me in an email: "It has gotten much worse, Mother's Day update please we are under serious erosion and this is just the beginning of it, we still have athem summer storms and yet the harder fall storms, the armory and the school tank farms may be underwater by late fall of 2018 and there's like 76000 gallons of stove oil or more at the school right now" Threatened Infrastructure On May 11, distances between critical infrastructure and the eroding shoreline were approximately: Hovercraft and boat landing area: 0-20 ft.
+Former National Guard buildings: 110 ft.
+School fuel tank farm: 130 ft.

+School: 200 ft.